Sylvia M. Lee, MD

 I am an expert in tumor-infiltrating lymphocyte (TIL) therapy, a form of immunotherapy that uses your own immune cells to attack your tumor.
-I currently lead Fred Hutch’s TIL program, one of only four in the U.S. that offer clinical trials to patients.
-TILs are a type of T cell that attack cancer, but tumors are able to shut off this immune response before it can eradicate the disease.
-We extract these dormant cells from a piece of tumor, reactivate them in the lab, multiply those cells to the billions in the laboratory and reinfuse them into patients.
+I currently lead Fred Hutch’s TIL program, one of only four in the U.S. that offers clinical trials to patients.
+TILs are a type of T cell that attacks cancer, but tumors can turn off this immune response.
+We can extract the dormant cells from a piece of tumor, reactivate them in the lab, multiply the cells to the billions in the laboratory and reinfuse them into patients to fight cancer.

 What is your approach to treatment?